New Atlantis: The name "Bensalem"

-"Bensalem" is composed of two Hebrew words: "ben" (בן) - "son", and "salem" or "shalem" (שלם) - "whole" or "complete".
+"Bensalem" is composed of two Hebrew words: "ben" (בן)—"son", and "salem" (שלם)—"peace".

-Thus the name could be interpreted as meaning "The Son of Wholeness".
+Thus, the name means "Son of Peace.”

 Interpretations

 New Atlantis is a story dense with provocative details.
 There are many credible interpretations of what Bacon was attempting to convey.
 Below are a couple that give some sense of the rich implications of the text.

 Bensalem's conversion to Christianity

 Early in the story, the governor of the House of Strangers relates the incredible circumstances that introduced Christianity to the Island:

 The traditional date for the writing of St. John's Apocalypse (the Book of Revelation) is the end of the 1st century AD.
 It is not only the presence of the full canon of Scripture long before it was completed or compiled, but also the all-too-convenient proximity of the scientist who will attest to its miraculous nature of this wonder that lends the story an air of incredibility.

 Later the Father of Salomon's House reveals the institution's skill at creating illusions of light:

 He also boasts about their ability to fake miracles:

 Renaker points out in the Latin translation of the second passage (which was published as part of Operum moralium et civilium tomus in 1638 by William Rawley, Bacon's amanuensis, secretary and chaplain, who was also behind the publication of New Atlantis in 1626) is stronger and literally translates to "we could impose on men's senses an infinite number of things if we wanted to present these things as, and exalt them into, a miracle."
-While this has been read as Bacon's suggesting that the story if not the 'miracle' itself was an invention emanating from Salomon's House, this is perhaps not a safe inference.
+While this has been read as Bacon's suggesting that the story if not the "miracle" itself was an invention emanating from Salomon's House, this is perhaps not a safe inference.
 The relevance of the Brother of Salomon's House to the story of the island's conversion to Christianity is more an indication that the institution itself has reached a point in its knowledge from which it can ascertain whether an occurrence is natural or not.
 It is this knowledge (and its humble application) that allows for the revelation itself to be delivered.

 The skill of creating illusions coupled with the incredibility of the story of the origin of Bensalem's Christianity makes it seem that Bacon was intimating that the light show (or at least the story of its occurrence) was an invention of Salomon's House.

-The presence of "Hebrews, Persians, and Indians" in Bensalem at the time implies that Asian people were already in the first century engaged in sailing across the Pacific – which is historically inaccurate, but might have seemed plausible at the time of writing.
+The presence of "Hebrews, Persians, and Indians" in Bensalem at the time implies that Asian people were already in the first century engaged in sailing across the Pacific—which is historically inaccurate, but might have seemed plausible at the time of writing.